devcrafting/trivia/fsharp/fsharp-refactoring.md

 * Live-code Name and Place property and then fast-forward other properties: `git reset --hard && git checkout -b step2 fsharp-refactoring-step2`
     * `winAGoldCoin` function to increment `GoldCoins` (move printfn also)
 * Live-code QuestionsStack and Question record types (using temporary mutable QuestionsStack list in Game)
+    * Use Category instead of Name (avoid properties collision)

 ## Starting to remove mutability - 15 min

 * Start with `addPlayer` instead of `Game.add`, introducing a discriminated union type
 * Make `roll`, `wasCorrectlyAnswered` and `wrongAnswer` take and return a `GameState`
 * Make `wasCorrectlyAnswered` and `wrongAnswer` change `nextPlayer` in GameState (temporary Won status to hide `isAWinner` mutable)
+* Use recursion instead of while loop with mutable value in `GameRunner`

 * Simplify `wasCorrectlyAnswered` (remove duplication)
 * Encapsulate messages for `goToPenaltyBox`
 * Handle game `Won` case in pattern matching for `nextPlayer`